ibm-cloud-architecture/cf-transformation/docs/PITCHME.md

 - Collect build artifact, including perform maven, gradle or other build mechanism
 - Application is then staged into the Cloud platform; this staging process is typically split into:
-	- Container image creation
+	- Application container image creation
-	- Application deployment
+	- Application container deployment

 ![Application Staging](docs/images/staging.PNG)
 ---